Koukotsukan/Aspect_based_Sentiment_Analysis_to_Get_Insights_into_Online_Shopping_Experience_The_Case_of_Alibaba/README.md

 # 1. Before Installation
-Make sure you have a domain, and you have registered Google reCAPTCHA for your domain.
+* Make sure you have a domain, and you have registered Google reCAPTCHA for your domain.
 So you can obtain your reCAPTCHA sitekey and secret.

+* Make sure you have 30GB+ free disk.

+* （opt) If you have GPU resources, the predciction will be acccelaraing,

 # 2. Installation
 ## Linux Users: